Starting a TLCA Chapter

 The information here-in is offered for use as a guideline for establishing your new Chapter.
 You should customize the information as necessary for your area and circumstances.

-If you have any questions, please feel free to contact the TLCA Membership Office.
+If you have any questions, please feel free to contact TLCA officers.
 We are here to help.

 So, you want to start your own TLCA Chapter?
 With a little initiative, common sense and a basic understanding of parliamentary procedure, it isn’t all that difficult to do.